murafba/Bus-Reservation-App/README.md

 ## 4. SETTING UP THE DATABASE
 Before running the app, you need to set up the database.
-Here are the steps to follow:
+You can import the database or follow the steps below:
-1. Create a database named `db_pemesanan_bus`
+1. Create a database named `db_pemesanan_bis`

 ```
 CREATE DATABASE db_pemesanan_bus;
 ```

 2. Create two tables in that database: one named `tb_riwayat` and the other named `tb_akun`.
+`tb_riwayat` is a table used to store order history, while `tb_akun` is used to store user-entered data on the *Register* page.

 ```
 CREATE TABLE tb_akun (
   id INT AUTO_INCREMENT PRIMARY KEY,